-When business proceedings are drawn out because a signature is needed, something that until that moment was done on paper, but that in reality can also be done electronically.
-When media transfer (creation of electronic documents, printing them for signing and scanning them to archive them) costs time and money.
+When business proceedings are drawn out because a signature is needed, something that until then was done on paper, but that in reality can also be done electronically.
+When media transfer (creating electronic documents, printing them for signing, and scanning them to archive them) costs time and money.

-Regarding the handwritten electronic signature, many talk about a "secure" signature (currently it is also called a "legally secure" signature).
+Regarding the handwritten electronic signature, many talk about a "secure" signature (currently, it is also called a "legally secure" signature).
 All of this is, in our opinion, bold to say the least.
-"Legally secure" has a declaration of quality, which we should not employ as users or providers of electronic signatures as, at the end of the day, it is the judge of each specific case who determines how much evidential value is attributed to a handwritten electronic signature.
+"Legally secure" has a declaration of quality, which we should not employ as users or providers of electronic signatures; this is because, in the end, it is the judge of each specific case who determines how much evidential value is attributed to a handwritten electronic signature.
 Therefore, we talk exclusively about signatures with evidential weight; according to the law, a judge cannot reject an electronic signature as evidence just because it is a signature produced electronically, and not on paper.

 Hence, in terms of verification of authenticity, the following irrevocable mantra exists in the EU and USA:

-*Our plug&sign software eSignatureOffice includes a free PDF converter (not PDF/A).
+*Our plug&sign software eSignatureSuite includes a free PDF converter (not PDF/A).

 Besides this, the value of a handwritten electronic signature always depends on its evidential weight.
-The general declarations that present handwritten electronic signatures as "legally secure" or "legally binding" are not well-written; rather, they form part of the marketing.
+The general declarations that present handwritten electronic signatures as "legally secure" or "legally binding" are not well-written; rather, they form part of a marketing strategy.

 This question cannot be answered in a general statement.
-In an exhaustive informative meeting with our advisory team, taking into account the existing IT infrastructure in your business and an objective evaluation of the risks and the specific scenario for application, we can give you a recommendation of what type of electronic signature is the most useful and what type of signature pads and signature software you need.
+In an in-depth informative meeting with our advisory team, taking into account your existing IT infrastructure and an objective evaluation of the risks and the specific scenario for application, we can give you a recommendation of what type of electronic signature is the most useful and what type of signature pads and signature software you need.

-StepOver offers on the one hand its signature pads and the corresponding signature software, both products for handwritten electronic signatures, and on the other hand, webSignaturOffice, a signature solution that can also be used for signing with certificates.
-Both product lines offer, depending on the configuration and integration, a simple or advanced electronic signature according to eIDAS (EU norms) and E-Sign Law (US electronic signature law).
+On the one hand, StepOver offers its signature tablets and the corresponding signature software , both products for handwritten electronic signatures, and on the other hand, webSignatureOffice.com, a signature solution that can also be used for signing certificates.
+Both product lines offer, depending on the configuration and integration, a simple or advanced electronic signature according to E-Sign Law (US electronic signature law).